albertz/music-player/WhatIsAMusicPlayer.md

 In this project, this is central element - the main queue.

 A music player could also try to choose similar songs to the current song.
 Analyzing the similarity of songs is again a wide area.
 There is for example the [MusicBox project / master thesis](http://thesis.flyingpudding.com/) which introduces in that area.

-## BPM

-It is useful to know the [beats per minute](http://en.wikipedia.org/wiki/Tempo#Beats_per_minute) of a song.
-Some music players and most DJ mixing software can analyze the song to determine the BPM.
-This is far from trivial and the BPM is not always well defined for all songs.

-Some players support [beatmatching](http://en.wikipedia.org/wiki/Beatmatching) so that the tempo or pitch of a song gets slightly changed so that it can seamlessly mixed with the next song.

 ## [Last.fm](http://last.fm)